roncli/LibWowAPI/README.markdown

  * Added challenge mode leaderboards for realm and region.
 (Challenge.ChallengeRealm and Challenge.ChallengeRegion)
  * Added TotalHonorableKills to the base character data.
  * Added TimeZone to realms.
+ * Added Guild and GuildRealm to characters displayed within the Guild class.
+No, I don't understand why they added redundant information, either.
 * Fixes:
  * Language.EnglishEU now correctly sends en_GB.
- * Refactored Data.CharacterAchievements and Data.GuildAchievements to use the objects in the Achievements namespace.
+ * Refactored Character.Character, Data.CharacterAchievements, Data.GuildAchievements, and Guild.Guild to use the objects in the Achievements namespace.
  * Achievement criteria are now sorted by their OrderIndex property.
  * All public references to Side have been changed to Faction.
  * Refactored Character to use the guild basic info and emblem classes in the Guild namespace.